trevorh2007/spree_shop/README.md

 - check out spree_reviews

-- Add display; none to a @product.id == 1 in cart_checkboxes to prevent delivery interval from showing up
+X Add display; none to a @product.id == 1 in cart_checkboxes to prevent delivery interval from showing up

 active shipping steps